adidesh07/Blog-site/README.md

 # Blog-site
- A simple blog site using Django. http://adidash.pythonanywhere.com/
+ A simple blog site using Django.
+This project was made as part of an online course for learning to make web applications with Django.

+ http://adidash.pythonanywhere.com/